j-signorelli/jots/src/README.md

 However, for now to maintain consistency, the above assumptions are applied uniformly across JOTS.
 As $\Delta t \rightarrow0$, the error in the assumptions above also approach zero.

 # Steady Heat Transfer
+As with unsteady heat transfer, again: JOTS *always* solves using Newton-Raphson iterations on the nonlinear formulation, which may be slower for problems that are linear.

 ## Weak Formulation Derivation
 The following assumptions are made: